smourier/Doxie/README.md

 * You can also exclude directory names from indexing, like "obj", "bin", "debug", "release", using the using the "Add..." in the "Excluded directory names" section.
 * You can add sub-directories of a parent directory in one shot using the "Add multiple directories to index..." button.
 <img width="999" height="800" alt="image" src="https://github.com/user-attachments/assets/20ee2088-11e6-4669-8578-385281fa1604" />

+If you want for example to index all .js files but no .min.js files, you can add ".js", and "*.min.js" (and check 'Is exclusion' for the later).

 # Querying